blu28/examplebot/README.md

 And this line to the robotInit() method in the Robot.java file:

     Splash.printAllStatusFiles();

+And this line to the robotPeriodic() method in the Robot.java file:

+Logger.updateEntries();

 In addition, the splash.gradle file includes code to load the Oblarg.Oblog logging method and the halsim_ds_socket plugin for the desktop simulator so it can use the regular drive station in testing.
 The halsim plugin doesn't hurt